NorthernL1ghts/Coral/Docs/Coral-Code-Signature.md

 # Coral Code Signature

+### Introduction
+- Welcome to the Coral project, you may notice that the codebase uses numerous programming languages and syntaxes.
+This document aims to provide a comprehensive guide to the coding standards and conventions used across the Coral project.
+Coral's main language is C++ mainly because that is the language I am most comfortable and since we're using .NET this makes the most sense.
+We also use C# for InterallCalls as well as C. The build system of choice is 'Premake' which uses Lua but I have made a script for both Linux / MacOS and Windows so you don't have to worry about creating a build script yourself.

 ### Layout / Style

 To maintain code consistency and readability, the following naming conventions are used across the codebase: